Feedback Print Email

 Another outcome is a reduction in the quality of life for many Americans.
 The shortage of decent, affordable homes near job centers and public transit forces many families to endure longer commutes and higher transportation costs.
 The resulting sprawl leads to increases in traffic congestion and commute time for other residents, including those who are closer-in.

-To address the challenges of sprawl and traffic congestion, among others, many communities have adopted smart growth principles that promote redevelopment of the urban core, more compact development, and increased public transit.
-Because shortages of well-located affordable housing play a central role in contributing to the problems sought to be addressed by smart growth, incorporating a strong affordable housing element into your smart growth plan can help to increase the likelihood that the plan will achieve its objectives.
+To address the challenges of sprawl and traffic congestion, among others, many communities have adopted sustainable and inclusive development land use policies that promote redevelopment of the urban core, more compact development, and increased public transit.
+Because shortages of well-located affordable housing play a central role in contributing to the problems sought to be addressed by sustainable development patterns incorporating a strong affordable housing element can help to increase the likelihood that a land use plan will achieve its objectives.

-For the same reason, in considering how to preserve open space and advance other smart growth principles, communities should remember that barriers to new development are a key factor driving up housing prices in many high-cost areas.
-A smart growth plan that ends up further constricting new development will actually harm rather than advance the overall goals of smart growth.
-The key to balancing these concerns is to accommodate new growth in a smarter manner, not to restrict overall growth.
+For the same reason, in considering how to preserve open space and advance other sustainable development patterns, communities should remember that barriers to new development are a key factor driving up housing prices in many high-cost areas.
+A land use plan that ends up further constricting new development will actually harm rather than advance the overall goals of sustainable and inclusive development.
+The key to balancing these concerns is to accommodate new growth in a sustainable manner, not to restrict overall growth.

 back to the top